 Start your food hunt at Terminal 3’s Singapore Food Street, a 60s-themed food court serving all manner of local delights from the different cultures and dialects of Singapore.

-You’ll find go-to classics here like char kway tiao (flat rice noodles stir-fried in sweet soy sauce) to vegetarian dishes like thosai (a thin crepe served with chutney) at Kaveri Indian.
-There are also other local favourites like the Hainanese chicken rice, bak kut teh and bak chor mee (minced pork noodles).
+You’ll find go-to classics here like char kway teow (flat rice noodles stir-fried in sweet soy sauce) to vegetarian dishes like thosai (a thin crepe served with chutney) at Kaveri Indian.
 For those of you with a sweet tooth, get a sweet pick-me-up with desserts like ice kacang (shaved ice covered in syrup and fruit).

 Location: Terminal 3, Departure Transit Hall Central, Level 3

-A one-stop solution to picky diners young and old – the International Food Hall serves a variety of cuisines in a comfortable setting.
+A one-stop solution to picky diners young and old – the International Food Hall serves a multitude of cuisines in a comfortable setting at Changi Airport.

-With travellers from all over the world, there needs to be an option for everyone.
-Terminal 4’s International Food Hall packs nine mini-restaurants serving cuisine from Vietnam, Thailand, Japan and Hong Kong (there’s a Burger King, for those who prefer fast food).
+With travellers from all over the world passing through Changi Airport, there needs to be an option for everyone.
+Terminal 4’s International Food Hall packs nine mini-restaurants serving cuisine from Vietnam, Thailand, Japan and Hong Kong (there’s a Burger King, if the kids are being picky).

-We recommend diving into a warm and fragrant bowl of Pho at Vietnamese chain restaurant Pho Street.
+We recommend diving into a bowl of dumpling noodles in oyster sauce at Cantonese chain restaurant Hong Kong Sheng Kee Noodle House for S$7.50.
 Those curious about Malaysian cuisine can sample the best of Ipoh at Ipoh Lou Yao.
-Its signature set meal of hor fun noodles and kampung (village or free-range) chicken and bean sprouts is a popular comfort dish for many.
-Or go for a satisfying pork katsu rice bowl and Japanese curry at Maruhachi.
+Their signature One Person Set of hor fun noodles and kampung (village or free-range) chicken and bean sprouts is priced at only S$8.50.

 Location: Terminal 4, Departure Transit Hall, Level 2M